OpenADMET/openadmet-preclinical-structures/README.md

 # openadmet-preclinical-structures
-cif files for common ADMET anti-targets
+Cofolded structures for common ADMET anti-targets in preclinical species